Hr-ArshA/Philoignore/ReadMe.md

 pip install git+https://github.com/Hr-ArshA/Philoignore.git
 ```

-> :warning:: Philoignore is POSIX-friendly And at this moment, If you don't follow the point mentioned in the "Usage" section, **Windows** will not be able to give a proper answer.
+> :warning:: Philoignore is POSIX-friendly And at this moment, But it is also compatible with Windows to a good extent.